harvesthill/reddit-wiki-archive/steroids/trestolone.md

 **Chemical Structure:** 7α-Methylestr-4-en-17β-ol-3-one

-**Molecular Weight:**  288.431 g/mol g·mol(sup)-1
+**Molecular Weight:**  288.431 g/mol g·mol(sup)^-1

 ##Description

-**Trestolone** (**MENT**) is an experimental androgen/anabolic steroid (AAS) and SARM medication under development by the US Government, The Population Council, and university partners for potential use as a form of hormonal birth control for men and in androgen replacement therapy for low Testosterone levels in men, but has never been marketed for medical use.
+**Trestolone** (**MENT**) is an experimental androgen/anabolic steroid (AAS) and SARM medication under development by the US Government, The Population Council, and university partners for potential use as a form of hormonal birth control for men and for androgen replacement therapy to treat hypogonadism, but has never been marketed for medical use.

-The compound is an extremely potent 19-nor derivative oft-described as a cross between Trenbolone and Nandrolone—but without many of the worst negative sides of either.
+Trestolone is an extremely potent 19-nor derivative oft-described as a cross between Trenbolone and Nandrolone, as “Test on steroids” or “supercharged Test”—yielding all of the most powerful and impressive traits of Deca, Test, and Tren combined, yet with none of the negative sides or setbacks.
 Perhaps more so than any other compound, MENT is highly capable of eliciting serious gains in mass and strength over a relatively short period of time.

+##Anabolic Rating

 Trestolone delivers 10x more myotropic effect than testosterone.
 The *myotropic effect* is the effect of building muscle, making Trestolone more effective than any other commercial steroid in existence.
-Whereas Trenbolone's Anabolic/Androgenic ratio is 500/500 to Testosterone's 100/100, MENT comes in at 2300/650.
-It's oft-described as “Test on steroids” or “supercharged Test.”
+Whereas Testosterone's Anabolic to Androgenic ratio is 100:100, and Trenbolone's comes in at 500:500, MENT comes in at 2300:650.

-Unlike its sister compound Dimethandrolone (DMAU), MENT is still capable of aromatizing, so the benefits of estrogen will still be present: extra strength, better glycogen use, upgrading of androgen receptors, increased GH output, and more IGF-1.
-Like parent hormone Trestolone, 7*α*\-Methylestradiol shows less affinity to binding proteins, and Is rapidly metabolized from the system.
+Trestolone's rating of 2300:650 is higher than nearly any other available compound aside from designer steroid Methyltrienolone, *aka* Mtren, or Metribolone—rated at 12000+:6000+ and also dosed in the microgram range.
+Metribolone so strong that it's used as the absolute reference standard for laboratory tests to measure androgen receptor (AR) binding—but its acute liver toxicity precludes widespread use.

-###Equivalence to Testosterone
+###Physiological Equivalence to Testosterone

 Trestolone is the *only steroid in production today* that is capable of sustaining normal male physiology in the complete absence of testosterone, including sexual functioning.

-Trestolone's anabolic/androgenic rating of 2300/650 is higher than nearly any other available compound aside from designer Trenbolone analogue Methyltrienolone, *aka* Mtren, Metribolone, which is rated at 12000+/6000+, and is also dosed in the microgram range, between 500–1500mcg.
-Mtren is of course *so* strong that it's used as the absolute reference standard for laboratory tests to measure binding to the androgen receptor (AR)—but its acute toxicity precludes widespread use.

-In rats, MENT was found to be roughly ten times as myotropic as Methyltestosterone.

-In many users, MENT conveys psychological effects including a positive sense of confidence, euthymia and well-being that are noted to be more heightened and notable than those conveyed by Testosterone, Dianabol, or DHT derivatives Proviron and Masteron.
+In many users, the compound conveys psychological effects including a positive sense of confidence, euthymia and well-being, effects shared by Testosterone, Dianabol, DHT, Proviron and Masteron.

-##Clinical Studies
+Unlike sister compound Dimethandrolone (DMAU), MENT still undergoes aromatization, so all the benefits of estrogen will still be conveyed: extra strength, better glycogen use, androgen receptor upregulation, increased GH output, and boosted IGF-1.

+##TRT Dosage

 In a 1992 study in rats investigating the pharmacology of MENT, researchers found the anabolic potency of MENT to be 10x greater than Testosterone, while also being 12x more suppressive to the HTPA.
-This means that if your average male produces 4-7mg of testosterone daily to keep muscle mass and sexual function, only 400-700mcg of MENT is needed to produce the same results.
-One contraceptive study used one, two and four patches that released 400mcg per day each, for an effective daily dose of 400mcg, 800mcg, and 1600mcg (1.6mg).
+The average male produces 4-7mg of testosterone daily to keep muscle mass and sexual function, so 400-700mcg of MENT daily is sufficient to produce the same results.
+A clinical contraceptive study employed doses of one, two and four patches that released 400mcg per day each, for an effective daily dose of 400mcg, 800mcg, and 1600mcg (1.6mg).
+Anywhere from 400mcg on up to 1-2mg is an equivalent translation to TRT dose, though due to the lack of sides and impact on bloodwork, many have opted to follow an “enhanced” cruise protocol of 5-10mg/day.

 ### Neuroprotective?